-The Philippines are among the countries where the rate of child trafficking and child prostitution is particularly high.
+The Philippines is one among many countries where the rate of child trafficking and child prostitution is particularly high.
 It is estimated that around 100 000 children are forced to work in prostitution and sex tourism.
 The number of unreported cases is probably even higher.
 With the rapid development of information technology, the phenomenon of cybersex has also spread: Shops are opening up in the furthest corners of the Philippines, where children are forced to perform sexual acts in front of cameras.
-A major cause of child trafficking is poverty.
-In addition, many people are very poorly informed about the subject.
+A major cause of child trafficking is poverty, one of the country’s pervading problems.
+In addition, many people are also poorly informed about the subject.

 A strong legal basis and corresponding laws are essential for the protection of children and women.
-Therefore, Child Alert is working within the project to improve local legislation by adopting and adapting guidelines and laws at village, municipality and city level.
+Thus, CAM worked within the project to improve local legislation by adopting and adapting guidelines and laws at village, municipality and city level.
 Often protective laws are already in place in the Philippines, but there is a lack of implementation at the local level.
-Therefore, the project includes a mechanism for the effective implementation of laws and policies to protect against sexual exploitation.
+Therefore, the project included a mechanism for the effective implementation of laws and policies to protect against sexual exploitation.

 |Strengthening the Resilience of Women and Children Against Trafficking for Sexual Exploitation and Online Sexual Abuse